CPHS/OPHS Glossary of Terms

 A health plan, a health care clearinghouse, or a health care provider

-and payment for services or insurance coverage).
-A covered entity
+payment for services or insurance coverage).
+A covered entity can be

-can be an institution, organization or an individual.
-These organizations
+an institution, organization or an individual.
+These organizations are

-are subject to regulation by the Health Insurance Portability and
+subject to regulation by the Health Insurance Portability and Accountability

 CPHS: Committee for Protection of Human Subjects -the Institutional Review Board(s) (IRB) for the University of California at Berkeley.